qienhuang/Caller_ID_on_screen/README.md

 # Caller ID On Screen

-## An Golang application for telephone caller ID display on screen.
+## A Golang application for telephone caller ID display on screen.
 Implemented in Raspberry Pi, a low-cost and low-power single board computer.

 This application was created for my customer support team to response quickly and efficiently for incoming service calls.